LuisFalva/ophelia/README.md

 ```sh
 cd ophilea
 ```
+### First time installation 📡

-> 📡 First time installation.
-For the very first time running and installing Ophelia in your local machine you need to wire with Ophelia's main repo.
+> For the very first time running and installing Ophelia in your local machine you need to wire with Ophelia's main repo.
 Just run the following script in order to setup correctly:

 ```sh